Honors Guidelines and Expectations

 Spring of senior year

 In January, students must submit a roster of their honors committee to the Emory College Honors program.
 In addition to their thesis advisor, the student must also secure a second reader from among the Film and Media Studies faculty and a third “outside” reader from another program or department.
 Thesis committee members are required to be full-time faculty members at Emory College.
-Adjunct professors may provide input on your thesis but cannot be official members of your committee or determine your level of honors.

 Usually, the honors student receives comments from the thesis advisor as they progress throughout the project and waits until prior to their defense to submit the whole project to other committee members.